kdybala/kdybala.github.io/_publications/2022-ShorebirdFoodEnergy.md

 ---
-title: "Shorebird food energy shortfalls and the effectiveness of habitat incentive programs in record wet, dry and warm years"
+title: "[22] Shorebird food energy shortfalls and the effectiveness of habitat incentive programs in record wet, dry and warm years"
 collection: publications
 date: 2022-05-24
 venue: 'Ecological Monographs'